solutionforest/Inspirecms-core/docs/document-type.md

 A document type is essentially a **blueprint** for content, similar to a class in object-oriented programming.
 It defines:

 -   What fields are available for content entry
--   How content is organized in the admin interface
+-   How content is organized in the admin panel
 -   What templates can be used for rendering

 ---